How to remove shellac at home

 - cotton wool or cotton pads;

-- orange stick for pushing back the cuticle or any other similar device;
+- an orange stick for pushing back cuticles or any other similar device;

 - scissors;

-By the way, in specialized stores for manicure and pedicure, ready-made, cut foil with glued pieces of cotton wool is sold.
-If you plan to constantly remove gel polish from your nails yourself at home, then you can use this option - at a relatively inexpensive cost, this will significantly save your time.
+By the way, in specialized stores for manicure and pedicure they sell ready-made, cut foil with pieces of cotton wool glued on.
+If you plan to constantly remove gel polish from your nails yourself at home, then you can use this option - at a relatively inexpensive cost, it will significantly save your time.

-- Use a plastic nail file to grind off the top layer on each finger, in no way affecting the natural nail.
+- Use a plastic nail file to file off the top coat of each finger, making sure not to touch the natural nail.

-- Liberally moisten a piece of cotton pad with gel polish remover and press it to the entire surface of the nail plate.
+- Generously wet a piece of cotton pad with gel polish remover and press it onto the entire surface of the nail plate.

-- Wait 15-20 minutes without opening the foil all this time.
-You will feel that your fingertips are in a kind of "steam bath".
+- Wait 15-20 minutes, without opening the foil during this time.
+You will feel that your fingertips are in a kind of “steam bath”.

-- Unfold the foil on the first finger and gently lift off the remaining swollen shellac with a stick.
+- Unfold the foil on the first finger and carefully remove the remaining swollen shellac with a stick, lifting it up.

 - Do this with each nail, removing the foil “pocket” from each finger in turn.

-- If some remnants of the varnish cannot be removed in any way, do not injure the nail by picking its plate, it is better to wet the cotton pad again and wait a while, wrapping it in foil.
+- If some varnish residues cannot be removed, do not injure the nail by picking at its plate; it is better to re-moisten the cotton pad and wait some more time, wrapping it in foil.

-This is the cheapest way to remove shellac from your nails.
-Alternatively, you can purchase special cones: they act like foil, but you do not need to spend time cutting the strips every time.
+This is the most budget-friendly way to remove shellac from nails.
+Alternatively, you can buy special cones: they act like foil, but you don't have to spend time cutting strips every time.
 Just add a little shellac remover to each of them and fix it on your fingers.
-But this method is unlikely to be useful to you if you do not plan to remove shellac at home all the time.
+But this method is unlikely to be useful to you if you do not plan to remove shellac at home on a regular basis.

-It is best if you give your nails a little rest and grow back before reapplying the gel polish.
-Make nutritious and moisturizing masks, caring baths, rub in vitamins and simply paint with medicated transparent varnish until complete recovery, in order to please yourself again in the future long-term coverage.
+It's best if you let your nails rest and grow a little before reapplying gel polish.
+Make nutritious and moisturizing masks, caring baths, rub in vitamins and simply paint with a healing transparent varnish until complete restoration, in order to please yourself again in the future long-term coating.